-Stanford Farmhouse March 2008
+Stanford Farmhouse, March 2008

 In 1927 Stanford was valued under the Rating Valuation Act 1925; every piece of land and building in the country was assessed to determine the rates to be paid on it.
-The valuer visiting Stanford Farm [DV1/C124/140] found that it was then owned by the Biggleswade & District Smallholders' Society and tenanted by G.Lockey.
+The valuer visiting Stanford Farm [ref: DV1/C124/140] found that it was then owned by the Biggleswade & District Smallholders' Society and tenanted by G.Lockey.

 The farmhouse is a detached brick and tile building and stands on 0.772 of an acre.
 The valuer noted that it comprised three living rooms, a kitchen, a scullery, a pantry, a dairy and a cellar with four bedrooms ("large"), two dressing rooms and a bath room ("cold only") above; an earth closet lay outside.
 The valuer commented: "Farmhouse red brick double fronted, nice".